Washpool Creek Master Plan (completed)

-Share Washpool Creek Master Plan on Facebook Share Washpool Creek Master Plan on Twitter Share Washpool Creek Master Plan on Linkedin Email Washpool Creek Master Plan link
+Share Washpool Creek Master Plan (completed) on Facebook Share Washpool Creek Master Plan (completed) on Twitter Share Washpool Creek Master Plan (completed) on Linkedin Email Washpool Creek Master Plan (completed) link

-You are invited to participate in the development of the Washpool Creek Master Plan.
-Your views will help to shape this important waterway corridor into a vibrant space that balances waterway health, flood and climate resilience, community, and liveability outcomes.
-Council has engaged Tract Consultants to work with the community and key stakeholders to help define a future vision for Washpool Creek and its major tributaries, Baldwin Creek and the Washpool Creek No. 2 Channel.
+Council engaged Tract Consultants to work with the community and key stakeholders to help define a future vision for Washpool Creek and its major tributaries, Baldwin Creek and the Washpool Creek No. 2 Channel.

 Where is Washpool Creek?